Basking Ridge, New Jersey’s Most Famous Incident

 Additional Notes

-• If Mary was the noted innkeeper of the infamous night, she would have been 50 (Vorhees, 1935).
+- If Mary were the noted innkeeper of the infamous night, she would have been 50 (Vorhees, 1935).

-• Lore has it that some of Lees guards were killed outside tavern during capture and possibly buried across the street in Mary White’s sisters yard.
-(See Bernardsville Times article in 1902), also stated in (Rev. Oscar Vorhees piece as follows “An officer in a letter dated December 21, 1776 stated that when Colonel Harcourt approached the house with his men, the received fire from a guard that was in an outhouse, that two sentinels were killed with sever others -one account says seven or eight), without any loss on our side.)
+- Lore has it that some of Lee’s guards were killed outside the tavern during capture and possibly buried across the street in Mary White’s sister’s yard.
+(See Bernardsville Times article in 1902), also stated in (Rev. Oscar Vorhees’s piece is as follows “An officer in a letter dated December 21, 1776, stated that when Colonel Harcourt approached the house with his men, they received fire from a guard that was in an outhouse, that two sentinels were killed with several others -one account says seven or eight), without any loss on our side.)

-• Last that remained of Widow White’s was a fireplace, that was demolished after Conklin’s death.
+- The last that remained of Widow White’s was a fireplace, which was demolished after Conklin’s death.

 References